Common Spinal Procedures

 The lumbar region is the lower back, which contains five vertebrae (L1 through L5).
 The lumbar spine plays a significant role in motion and flexibility.
 It is the source of most motion and supports most of the body weight.
 Overload or taxing movements may strain the structure, compress the nerves and cause back pain, which may radiate down the legs to the feet.

 Most chronic back pain occurs in the lumbar spine (lower back).
-If you have chronic lower back pain, you may be a candidate for North American Spine’s exclusive AccuraScope procedure.
-In the AccuraScope procedure, a spine expert inserts an endoscope into the spinal canal using the canal’s natural opening at the sacral hiatus, in the sacrum.
+If you have chronic lower back pain, you may be a candidate for a North American Spine procedure, in which a partner physician inserts an endoscope into the spinal canal using the canal’s natural opening at the sacral hiatus in the sacrum.
 The specialist may then maneuver the endoscope up the inside of the spinal canal to multiple levels of the lumbar spine, to diagnose and treat multiple causes of back pain.

 Every Spine Deserves Personalized Treatment